sanamforoughi/Python/README.md

-# Aim: Extracting info from the Twitter API based on a search term
+Aim: Extracting info from the Twitter API based on a search term

-# First: enter your consumer key, consumer secret, access token, access secret (you need a Twitter Webdev account)
+First Step: enter your consumer key, consumer secret, access token, access secret (you need a Twitter Webdev account)

-# define your listener class
+Second Step: define your listener class

-# Save Your file in CSV format
+Third Step: Save Your file in CSV format